“You just need to get out there and talk to people more.”

 Your male friend finds it hard to meet girls, and has asked for your advice on how to find a girlfriend.
-You think your friend is just too shy and needs to be more outgoing.
-You say:
+You think your friend is just too shy and needs to be more outgoing, so you say this.

 You just need to get out there and talk to people more.